 "I've been involved with the local non-profit community for over twenty years, and I recognize the importance of taking care of not only our residents and visitors, but also our unique natural and historic resources.
 I truly appreciate the interest and valuable help from others in the community to preserve our sense of place and history through conservation of our open land resources and historic preservation of our unique buildings, for “once they are gone, they are gone forever…'"

 Kathy is the former Finance Director at Yampa Valley Land Trust.
 Kathy first came to the Yampa Valley from Michigan in 1975.
 Drawn back by the natural beauty and western heritage of the area, she returned in 1978 to call the Yampa Valley her home.
 With a background in economics and finance, Kathy has taught at Colorado Mountain College and worked in accounting in the hospitality and non-profit industries.

-Arianthé Stettner has been a resident of Routt County since 1971.
-Her interest in historic preservation began when she and her husband Paul rehabilitated their handsome 1912 log home on Yellow Jacket Pass.
-She co-founded and has been active in Historic Routt County for many years, served several terms on the Steamboat Springs City Council, is former President of Colorado Preservation Inc., and currently serves as co-chair of Steamboat Springs' Historic Preservation Commission.
-She earned a Master of Arts degree in Historic Preservation in 2011.
+Arianthé has lived in Routt County since 1971.
+Her interest in historic preservation began when she and her husband Paul rehabilitated their once abandoned 1912 log home on Yellow Jacket Pass, near Stagecoach Reservoir.
+She cofounded Historic Routt County (HRC) in the 1990s and has been involved in many different ways with HRC ever since.
+After retiring from a career as a nationally known textile artist, Stettner served multiple terms on the Steamboat Springs City Council, and was President of the statewide nonprofit organization Colorado Preservation Inc. She earned a Master of Arts degree in Historic Preservation from Goucher College in 2011.